After major gains in 2020, renewable energy stocks have cooled. But these four are worthy of buying at a discount.

 Renewable Energy Stock #4: Plug Power (PLUG)

 PLUG is a stock I’ve known since 2000, when it was one of the tech stocks that flew to giddy heights in the final phase of the dot-com bubble—and then crash-landed.
 Basically, it was ahead of its time.
 The stock had another strong run in 2013—but that too was followed by years of retrenching, and now here we are again, with PLUG strong technically and, hopefully, strong financially as well.
 To be clear, Plug Power is not a dot-com stock; its technology is based on fuel cells, which use hydrogen today to generate electricity in the harshest off-grid environments, which power electric industrial vehicles like forklifts, and which will soon be powering on-road vehicles as well—as the hydrogen market develops.
-By the end of 2020, the firm expects to have shipped 40,000 fuel cells, to have more than 100 fueling stations, and to be through-putting more than 40 tons of hydrogen per day.
-Financially, the company has not yet turned profitable, and there are no profits visible in the year ahead, but 2019 saw revenues of $230 million, up 28% from the year before and 2020 should see revenues of $335 million, up 46% from last year.
-As for the stock, it’s hot, hitting new highs three weeks ago—though not quite as hot as the two solar inverter stocks.
-Given its history, there’s reason to be leery of PLUG, but I wouldn’t argue with the stock today despite the recent pullback.
+In 2020, the firm shipped 40,000 fuel cells, reached more than 100 fueling stations, and was through-putting more than 40 tons of hydrogen per day.
+Financially, the company has not yet turned profitable, and there are no profits visible in the year ahead, but 2019 saw revenues of $230 million, up 28% from the year before.
+Sales retreated in 2020, but like many things during the pandemic year, it looks like an aberration; analysts see 39% growth this year, and 56% next year.
+Accelerating top-line growth is one of the biggest indicators of strength we look for.

 Timothy Lutts heads one of America’s most respected independent investment advisory services.
 Each week, Tim personally picks the single best stock in his exclusive Cabot Stock of the Week advisory.
 Build your wealth and reduce your risk with the top stock each week for current market conditionsLearn More